 The Financial Aid Clearinghouse provides information on financial aid resources and local scholarship opportunities.
 DEF staff and volunteers are continually updating and compiling data on local scholarships, where local students have a priority as opposed to national scholarships where one competes with students all over the country.
 Our online, searchable database of local scholarships is for students of all ages.
 In the "Financial Aid" section of this website you can "Find A Scholarship" using our scholarship database and also use the links to "Federal and State Resources" for financial aid.
 This project began thanks to grant monies from the Lower Shore Workforce Alliance and our partnership with the Wicomico Public Library.

 DEF-CAP, the DEF College Access Program aims to boost the college-going potential and career preparation of young people on the lower Delmarva Peninsula.
 This program, which began in 2006, provides information and one-on-one assistance to local students, primarily by providing services directly in our region's schools.
 Funding has been through grants from the Rural Maryland Council (RMC) Maryland Agricultural Education and Rural Development Assistance Fund (MAERDAF), the Jack Kent Cooke Foundation, and by support from local educational institutions, businesses, and individuals.
-Since 2007 (and through 2011) even more students have been helped by DEF-CAP advisors, in part thanks to our collaboration with the University of Maryland Eastern Shore and grants from the Maryland Higher Education Commission.
+Since 2007, and through 2013, even more students have been helped by DEF-CAP advisors, in part thanks to our collaboration with the University of Maryland Eastern Shore and grants from the Maryland Higher Education Commission.

 DEF developed the DEF Delmarva Common Scholarship Application to facilitate the scholarship application process for local students and organizations.
 If you administer a scholarship for which local students would be eligible and you would like them to be able to use this application to apply for your scholarship please Contact Us.